Australian frontier wars: Bathurst War

 Conflict began again when the British expanded into inland New South Wales.
 Settlers who crossed the Blue Mountains were harassed by Wiradjuri warriors, who killed or wounded stock-keepers and stock and were subjected to retaliatory killings.
 In response, Governor Brisbane proclaimed martial law on 14 August 1824 to end "the Slaughter of Black Women and Children, and unoffending White Men".
 It remained in force until 11 December 1824, when it was proclaimed that "the judicious and humane Measures pursued by the Magistrates assembled at Bathurst have restored Tranquillity without Bloodshed".
 There is a display of the weaponry and history of this conflict at the National Museum of Australia.
 This includes a commendation by Governor Brisbane of the deployment of the troops under Major Morisset:

 I felt it necessary to augment the Detachment at Bathurst to 75 men who were divided into various small parties, each headed by a Magistrate who proceeded in different directions in towards the interior of the Country ...
 This system of keeping these unfortunate People in a constant state of alarm soon brought them to a sense of their Duty, and ...
 Saturday their great and most warlike Chieftain has been with me to receive his pardon and that He, with most of His Tribe, attended the annual conference held here on the 28th Novr....

 Brisbane also established the New South Wales Mounted Police, who began as mounted infantry from the third Regiment, and were first deployed against bushrangers around Bathurst in 1825.
 Later they were deployed to the upper Hunter Region in 1826 after fighting broke out there between Wonnarua and Kamilaroi people and settlers.

 Wars on the plains

-From the 1830s British invasion spread rapidly through inland eastern Australia, leading to widespread conflict.
+From the 1830s settlers spread rapidly through inland eastern Australia, leading to widespread conflict.
 War took place across the Liverpool Plains, with 16 British and up to 500 Indigenous Australians being killed between 1832 and 1838.
 The violence in this region included several massacres of Indigenous people, including the Waterloo Creek massacre and Myall Creek massacres in 1838, and did not end until 1843.
 Further violence took place in the New England region during the early 1840s.